zx80/flask-simple-auth/README.md

 Use `ttl` as a default cache strategy.
 Simplify version numbering from 3 to 2 figures.
 Improve demo example with login and email authentication.
+Make all configuration errors issue a critical message.

 #### 5.4.0 on 2022-02-08